Memetic Search for Green Vehicle Routing Problem with Private Capacitated Refueling Stations: Computational Studies

-METS is compared with the state-of-the-art methods for solving GVRP-PCAFS, including the exact method CP-Proactive~\cite{RN6217} and the heuristic algorithm GRASP~\cite{RN6219}.
+METS is compared with the state-of-the-art methods for solving GrVRP-PCAFS, including the exact method CP-Proactive~\cite{RN6217}, heuristic algorithm GRASP~\cite{RN6219}, and the general-purpose global optimization solver Hexaly~\cite{hexalyref} for solving routing problems.
 Compared to CP-Proactive that is restricted to small-scale instances, GRASP has better scalability as it can find high-quality solutions for medium-scale instances within reasonable computational time.
+Moreover, Hexaly could only find feasible solutions for small-scale instances.
 Hence, GRASP is the primary compared algorithm in the experiments.

 As the original GRASP code is unavailable, both algorithms are implemented in Matlab for fair comparison.
 The original GRASP implementation used a 2-minute time limit as the termination condition.
 We find that for instances with 15 and 25 customers, GRASP typically converges well before this time limit.
 However, for instances with 50 and 100 customers, GRASP is far from convergence within 2 minutes.
 Therefore, to ensure sufficient convergence, both GRASP and METS are set to terminate when the maximum number of iterations reaches 2000 or when 300 consecutive iterations show no improvement.
-For parameter settings in METS, the population management parameters $el$ and $nc$ are set to 0.5 and 0.2, respectively, based on recommended settings from existing EAs for solving VRPs that incorporate similar population control mechanisms~\cite{vidalOR}.
-The remaining parameters are then tuned using the automatic parameter tuning tool irace~\cite{RN6323}.
-The training set consists of 10 randomly selected problem instances from all 60 test instances, with the tuning budget (maximum number of algorithm runs during tuning) set to 2000.
-The parameters and their final values are summarized in Table~\ref{tab1}.
-The number of subpopulations ranges from $\mu$ to $\lambda$.
-These values are also recommended for future research when METS is employed, since METS with such setting demonstrates good performance across all three benchmark sets in the experiments.
-For fair comparison, GRASP also undergoes the same tuning procedure for its parameter $\beta$, which influences the solution construction process.
-The tuned value for $\beta$ is 0.23, which is then used in the experiments.